biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/create-your-swap-contract-guide.md

 # Create your Swap Contract

-The [swap contract](https://github.com/InjectiveLabs/swap-contract) allows an instant swap between two different tokens.
+The [swap contract](https://github.com/biya-coin/swap-contract) allows an instant swap between two different tokens.
 Under the hood, it uses atomic orders to place market orders in one or more spot markets.

 ### Getting started

 Anyone can instantiate an instance of the swap contract.
-There is a version of this contract uploaded on Injective mainnet already, and can be found [here](https://injscan.com/code/67/).
+There is a version of this contract uploaded on Biyaliquid mainnet already, and can be found [here](https://biyascan.com/code/67/).

 Before instantiating the contract, as the contract owner, you have three questions to answer:

 #### 1. Which address should be the fee recipient?

-Since orders placed by the swap contract are orders in the Injective Exchange Module, this means each order can have a fee recipient which can receive 40% of the trading fee.
+Since orders placed by the swap contract are orders in the Biyaliquid Exchange Module, this means each order can have a fee recipient which can receive 40% of the trading fee.
 Typically, Exchange dApps will set the fee recipient as their own addresses.

 #### 2. What tokens should this contract support?

 Every token available in the contract must have a route defined.
 Route refers to which markets `token A` will go through in order to get `token B`.
-For example, if you would like to support swapping between ATOM and INJ, then you would have to set route by providing the contract the market IDs of ATOM/USDT and INJ/USDT, so that it knows the route of swapping between ATOM and INJ would be ATOM ⇔ USDT ⇔ INJ.
+For example, if you would like to support swapping between ATOM and BIYA, then you would have to set route by providing the contract the market IDs of ATOM/USDT and BIYA/USDT, so that it knows the route of swapping between ATOM and BIYA would be ATOM ⇔ USDT ⇔ BIYA.

 At this moment, the contract can only support markets quoted in USDT.